srikanthqa/knives/README.md

-knives
+knives - who need katana when you have a set of tiny deadly knives
 ======

-a repo of small and useful groovy scripts
+A repo contains small and useful scripts across several languages.

+Also, this is also my katana repo.